-Converted under seat locker to have drop down front (for easy access without having to remove seat cushions, and now a convenient shoe/tool locker)
+Converted under seat locker to have drop-down front (for easy access without having to remove seat cushions, and now a convenient shoe/tool locker)

-Food grade hose and box of tap adaptors (ordinary garden hoses allow bacteria to grow between uses, the food grade plastic contains no harmful solubles.
+Food grade hose and a box of tap adaptors (ordinary garden hoses allow bacteria to grow between uses, the food grade plastic contains no harmful solubles.
 And the tap adaptors have been chosen to fit most outlets here and abroad)

 On-board compressor (for correct inflation of tyres and re-inflating in the vent that we get stuck and reduce pressure to get going again)